 On the wellness front, we've been cooking all of our own meals for the past two weeks, and in doing so have been keeping to fresh produce as we need to use it up before it goes bad.
 It's been lovely and healthy.

 I've been applying face masks multiple times a week.

 I've started to get into that pile of New Yorker issues that are backlogged on my coffee table.

-I broke the glass canister part of our trusty french press, made a mess trying to pour a pot of coffee and grounds through the mesh part directly into a cup while waiting for the replacement to arrive, but the press is up and running again and I now have a cup of half-caff next to me.
+I broke the glass canister part of our trusty french press, and made a mess trying to pour a pot of coffee and grounds directly through the mesh part into a cup while waiting for the replacement to arrive.
+Today, I'm happy to report that the press is up and running again and I now have a cup of grounds-free hot coffee next to me.